Collectors are methods that consume the Stream and produce a new value.

 The first element in the Stream that satisfies the predicate,

-if no element satisfies the predicate
+or undefined if no element satisfies the predicate

-is not a functionconst isPrime = require('is-prime-number'); // npm install is-prime-number
+predicate is not a functionconst isPrime = require('is-prime-number'); // npm install is-prime-number

 const x = Stream.range(20, Infinity).findFirst(isPrime);